 Venice is one of the world’s most popular tourist destinations for a number of reasons.
 First, the city is a sight to behold with its unique appearance of being surrounded by bodies of water and the iconic gondolas that float along.
 Second, this Italian city is home to some amazing historic landmarks, fine art, and world-class architecture – from its museums to the basilicas.
 Finally, Venice is known all over the world for the epic festivals and major events being held in the city.

 Venice has a rich cultural calendar filled with fun festivals and other events that draw visitors from all parts of the planet.
-Whether you’re an art lover, a film enthusiast, or a music fan, you’ll surely find an event that’s right for you.
+Whether you’re an art lover, a film enthusiast, or a music fan, with the help of the Italy Driving Guide you’ll surely find an event that’s right for you.
 If you’re attending an event in the city, the last thing you want is to carry around heavy bags or other luggage with you.
 For a hassle-free experience, leave your things at a luggage storage locker in Venice.
 Below are Venice’s top festivals and events you need to check out!

 - Venice Carnival